 Few Useful .htaccess directives:

-Besides filters, there are some more useful commands to be used for provide a wide range of flexiblity of using this mod_pagespeed module and also provide controls how the filters will perform their actions.
-For example, here are 2 that you will might be interested of:
+Besides filters, there are some more useful commands to be used to provide a wide range of flexibility in using this mod_pagespeed module and control how the filters will perform their actions.
+For example, here are two that you might be interested in:

-Restrict files from rewritten(ModPagespeedDisallow): We can restrict the mod_pagespeed module and instruct it not to rewrite some kind of files if we have any using this directives.
-Such as some javascript files those are sensitive to their own file names, must need to be kept as they are. rewrite to those files can result errors on page rendering.
-For example, the following command directive will help restrict jquery file from being rewritten:
+Restrict files from rewritten(ModPagespeedDisallow): We can restrict the mod_pagespeed module and instruct it not to rewrite some kinds of files if we have any using this directive.
+For example, some javascript files that are sensitive to their file names just need to be kept as they are.
+Rewriting those files can result in errors in page rendering.
+For example, the following command directive will help restrict jQuery files from being rewritten:

 ModPagespeedDisallow */jquery-ui-1.8.2.custom.min.js

-Specify files to rewritten(ModPagespeedAllow): If there are most of the files we don’t want to rewrite and only few we want to rewrite, then its also possible to specify the files which we wan to be under rewrite scope.
-We can use regular expression syntax for these also.
-Such as, following code sample will allow only css files to be rewritten:
+Specify files to be rewritten(ModPagespeedAllow): If there are most of the files we don’t want to rewrite and only a few we want to rewrite, then it is also possible to specify the files which we want to be under rewrite scope.
+We can also use regular expression syntax for these.
+Such as the following code sample will allow only CSS files to be rewritten:

 Quick usage example of mod_pagespeed: